-Little optimism was seen in the investment fund segment at the beginning of 2022.
-The continuing high inflation and interest rate hikes erode returns and lead to gradual outflow of capital from the funds - February was the fifth consecutive month with net redemptions).
-In addition, the high uncertainty about how the war in Ukraine unfolds may adversely affect the performance of funds actively managed by IPOPEMA TFI and thus the Management Company's revenue from their management.
-However, a large proportion of IPOPEMA TFI's revenue (from management of closed-end funds) does not depend on the value of the funds' assets and, consequently, on the prevailing economic climate and stock market sentiment.
+In 2022, the situation on the investment fund market was far from optimistic.
+The prospects of continuing high inflation and interest rate hikes are eroding returns and leading to a gradual outflow of assets from the funds - December 2022 was the fifteenth consecutive month of net redemptions.
+However, the first months of 2023 saw a reversal of this trend, mainly due to retail investors who opted for debt funds.
+On the other hand, the invariably high uncertainty about how the war in Ukraine unfolds and worrying news from the banking sector may adversely affect the performance of funds actively managed by IPOPEMA TFI and thus its revenue from fund management.
+However, a proportion of IPOPEMA TFI's revenue (from management of closed-end funds) does not depend on the value of the funds' assets and, consequently, on the prevailing economic climate and stock market sentiment.